wilfrantz/wilfrantz.github.io/_posts/2023-05-15-Flexible-Config-File-Structure-For-seamless-integration.md

 }
 ```

-#### Process by value type
+#### Process value by type

-`loadConfig()` processes string values and array values (specifically, an array of objects with string key-value pairs).
+`loadConfig()` processes string and array values (specifically, an array of objects with string key-value pairs).

-##### <ins>If the value is an array</ins>
+##### - If the value is an array

-The code processes data array values and adds them to corresponding config map.
+The code processes the data from the arrays and adds it to the corresponding config map.
 For example, in a `Twitter` class, a `_configMap` map stores Twitter API data, and in a `TikTok` class, another `_configMap` map stores TikTok API data.
 This improves efficiency and allows easy access to the necessary API information for each class.

 Further, using a `vector` containing a list of target keys allows seamless iteration and efficient loading of the corresponding map.